Welcome to Orbit. We want you to know and understand your rights and our rights as defined below. Please review carefully. Here are some highlights:

 Activity Name: Orbit CMETM

-Jointly provided by Tufts University School of Medicine and Orbit.
+Jointly provided by Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc.

 Original Release Date: 8/7/17

-This activity is jointly provided by Tufts University School of Medicine (TUSM) and Orbit.
-TUSM has been awarded Accreditation as a continuing medical education provider by the Accreditation Council for Continuing Medical Education.
+This activity is jointly provided by Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc. TUSM OCE is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Course Director and Reviewer

-Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Orbit.
+Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Transcend Review, Inc.

 Healthcare professionals, including physicians, physician assistants, pharmacists, nurses, residents, fellows, medical students.